JasonKessler/scattertext/README.md

 * [Turning Unstructured Content into Kernels of Ideas](https://www.slideshare.net/JasonKessler/turning-unstructured-content-into-kernels-of-ideas) for an introduction to the metrics and algorithms used.

 ## What's new
+### 0.0.2.7.0
+Fixed a bug in 0.0.2.6.0 that transposed default axis labels.

+Added a Japanese mode to Scattertext.
+See `demo_japanese.py` for an example of how to use Japanese.

+Also, the `chiense_mode` boolean parameter in `produce_scattertext_explorer` has been renamed to `asian_mode`.

 ### 0.0.2.6.0
 Custom term positions and axis labels.
 Although not recommended, you can visualize different metrics on each axis in visualizations similar to Monroe et al. (2008).